Temabit-FOZZY-Group/mirroring/.github/ISSUE_TEMPLATE/bug-issue.md

 The Delta Flow Community encourages bug fix contributions.
 Would you or another member of your organization be willing to contribute a fix for this bug to the Delta Flow code base?

 - [ ] Yes.
 I can contribute a fix for this bug independently.
 - [ ] Yes.
-I would be willing to contribute a fix for this bug with guidance from the Delta Lake community.
+I would be willing to contribute a fix for this bug with guidance from the Delta Flow community.
 - [ ] No. I cannot contribute a bug fix at this time.